ko1nksm/docker-depot/README.md

 # docker-depot

-The docker-depot is the tool for develop docker image.
+The docker-depot is the tool for develop docker image more easily.

 ## Motivation

-What created for?
-  * To develop the image of docker more easily.

 Replacement of the docker command?
   * No. just a support tool.